 About the pub

-Located in the quintessentially English village of Long Crendon, The Eight Bells sits in the Vale of Aylesbury and the village is host to the medieval Long Crendon Courthouse, owned by the National Trust and many other attractions can be found nearby such as Waddesdon Manor.
-Its picturesque cottages and period architecture make Long Crendon a favourite location for the popular Midsomers Murders television programme.
+Located in the quintessentially English village of Long Crendon, The Eight Bells sits in the Vale of Aylesbury.
+The village is host to the medieval Long Crendon Courthouse, owned by the National Trust, with many other attractions nearby such as Waddesdon Manor.
+Its picturesque cottages and period architecture made Long Crendon a favourite location for the popular Midsomers Murders television programme.

 Our doors are open to everyone including children and well-behaved dogs.